RIR and NIR Interactions¶

 Most RIRs have a few considerations to keep in mind.

 AFRINIC have delegated RPKI available in their test environment, but it’s not operational yet.
-Work to bring it to production is planned for later in 2020.

 If you are already using the hosted RPKI service provided by APNIC and you would like to switch to delegated RPKI, there is currently no option for this with MyAPNIC.
 Please open a ticket with the APNIC help desk to resolve this.

 Please note that APNIC offers RPKI publication as a service.
 It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.
 We provide a step-by-step guide to set this up.